jonkavana/Programming-and-Scripting-EOY-Project/README.md

 It is probably the most important takeaway from the paper itself, that Fisher highlights the difficulty in seperating out the difference between the Iris Virginica and the Iris Versicolor.
 The inability to distnguish the two apart can not be based solely, he says, "on these four measurements of a single flower taken on a plant growing wild."
 [Fisher, 1936](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Fisher") .
 That fisher himself has recorded this opinion in the paper is signiifcant.

-One of the my biggest takeaways from this data set is its ability to stand above scrutiny over such a period of time.
-THe data set has adapted from a research into distinguishing species in the world of taxonomy, to being an important milestone in data clustering, as well Machine Learning.
+One of the my biggest takeaways from this data set is its' ability to stand above scrutiny over such a period of time.
+The dataset has adapted from a research into distinguishing species in the world of taxonomy, to being an important milestone in data clustering, as well Machine Learning amongst other areas of study.

 It is a testament to the quality of the research that more than eighty years later, the mathematical principles that Fisher recorded are still in use and being applied to new areas of research.

 ## Runbook for Iris Python Code
 According to the website [Stepshot](https://stepshot.net/how-to-create-a-runbook/ "Stepshot") there are some key callouts that needs to be adhered to when creating a runbook.
 Given the scale of our analysis, we may not need to hit on every marker, but nevertheless, we will try to provide as much structure as possible for readability purposes.

  - Overview of Process
- - Software to be downloaded / required
+ - Software to be Downloaded / Required
  - Data Import Source
  - How to run the program from end to end.

+### Overview of the process

+When undertaking analysis for the first time, it is important to note that there are documentations that can be scanned through if any difficulty is experiecned, such as"A Whirlwind Tour of Python" as retrieved [O'Reilly Publications](https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf "pdf of the material").

-### Software to be downloaded
+### Software to be downloaded / Required

 There is a requirement to download and install the Anaconda package to your computer.
 Once this installation has been completed, the user can then proceed to using the software.
+There will also be a requirement to operate from the viual studio code software.

 ### Data Import Source

-The soruce of the data set is taken from the following website source, as hosted on Kaggle.
+The source of the dataset is taken from the following website source, as hosted on Kaggle.

 [MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd") has a copy of the file containing the data within this link.
 This csv file will needto be read into the python programme.